Overview of the EHRI Portal and Admin front-end

 There are no actions (or routes) defined directly in the core module itself.

-- The api module depends on the portal module and contains actions for the various structured data interfaces available
+The api module depends on the portal module and contains actions for the various structured data interfaces available under the

 Occasionally we need to access some niche data and it's much easier just to query the database with Cypher than use the